 Just in case you’ve never heard of Oktoberfest before (doubtful), let us explain…

 Oktoberfest is officially the world’s largest folk festival, held in a meadow on the outskirts of Munich, Germany.
-Spanning two weeks from mid September to early October, this year the festival is taking place from September 16 – October 3.
+Spanning two weeks from mid September to early October, this year the festival starts on 19 September.
 And yes, we did say folk festival because there’s a whole lot of music, frivolity and traditional dancing.
 But more than that, Oktoberfest is about beer.
 Lots and lots of beer.

 How did it all begin?